hemanthmathengineer/hemanthkumar3461/README.md

 ## Hey there!!!
-This is Hemanth. an aspiring SDET professional👋
+This is Hemanth, an aspiring SDET IT professional👋

 - 🔭 I’m currently working on softwares
 - 🌱 I’m currently learning development, testing and clouding